BR Standard Class 4 2-6-0: Design and construction

-The class was designed at the ex-LNER works at Doncaster which was also responsible for building 25 of the 115-strong class.
-The remaining 90 were split between Horwich and Derby Works.
+The class was designed at the ex-LNER works at Doncaster which was also responsible for building 70 of the 115-strong class.
+The remaining 45 were built at Horwich.
+None were built at Derby Works although it was intended that 20 would be built there, Doncaster in fact took them on.

 The last in the series, No.76114, was also the final steam engine to be constructed at the 'Plant' (as Doncaster works was known).
+76099 was last steam locomotive to be built at Horwich and in fact, was the last of the class to be completed, just after 76114 at Doncaster.
 The Standard Four Mogul was essentially a standardised version of the LMS Ivatt Class 4, and was primarily intended for freight use.

 Although a BR Standard, the 4 2-6-0 class did not have the same design of wheels as the Swindon-built 82XXX and 77XXX Class 3 engines which also had 5 ft 3 in driving wheels, yet all three locomotive classes share the same cylinder casting.

 The cylinder covers of engines built early in the programme of construction were fitted with "screw-in" type pressure relief valves.
 From September 1955 revised cylinder covers were introduced for renewals incorporating "bolt-on" type pressure relief valves.
+Rectangular type coupling rods rather than the original fluted type, were fitted to 76035 onwards.